-In a cohort developed by Vlake et al., it was found that the presence of PTSD in the first month after hospitalization for Covid-19 dropped from 16% to 7% at the end of the third month.
-The difference between the study by Vlake et al. and ours may be related to the presence of different ethnicities (Asian, African, unknown and others) and the follow-up time of these individuals after discharge in the latter study.
+month.
+The difference between the study by Vlake et al.28 and ours may be related to the presence of different ethnicities (Asian, African, unknown, and others) and the follow-up time of these individuals after discharge in the latter study.
 Our results point to PTSD persisting even after the fourth month of hospital discharge when data began to be computed.

-Individuals who presented PTSD were characterized as being more sedentary, having required hospitalization in the ICU and spending more days in the hospital.
-This may be associated with the use of sedative medications during the hospitalization period in the ICU, generating an increase in traumatic delusional memories and high rates of PTSD.
-A sedentary lifestyle was considered a risk factor for the severe form of the disease in a study by Hamer et al..
+Individuals who presented PTSD were characterized as being more sedentary, having required hospitalization in the ICU, and spending more days in the hospital.
+This may be associated with the use of sedative medications during the hospitalization period in the ICU29, generating an increase in traumatic delusional memories and high rates of PTSD30.
+A sedentary lifestyle was considered a risk factor for the severe form of the disease in a study by Hamer et al.31.

-From a functional point of view, individuals with PTSD who participated in the study had a moderate risk of falling, took longer to perform the TUG, had lower performance on the walking test and reduced muscle strength, as in the studies by Guler et al. and Huang et al..
-These authors associated the severe phenotype of COVID-19 and found a longer hospital stay among those who had a worse prognosis for recovery, thus justifying the performance in this test.
+From a functional point of view, individuals with PTSD who participated in the study had a moderate risk of falling, took longer to perform the TUG, had lower performance on the walking test, and reduced muscle strength, as in the studies by Guler et al.32 and Huang et al.33.
+These authors associated the severe phenotype of COVID-19 and found a longer hospital stay among those who had a worse prognosis for recovery34, thus justifying the performance in this test.
 The individuals with PTSD in our study also had worse functional performance and longer ICU stays, which may have contributed to this behavior.
-The lower functional performance on the walking test was also found in the study by Gloeckl et al., who found a shorter distance covered in the test in patients who had the most severe form of the disease.
+The lower functional performance on the walking test was also found in the study by Gloeckl et al.35, who found a shorter distance covered in the test in patients who had the most severe form of the disease.

 Respiratory muscle strength was also below the predicted values for the evaluated individuals, especially for those who had PTSD.
-These results coincide with a higher frequency of ICU admission, a greater number of days hospitalized and the presence of a sedentary lifestyle among these individuals.
-These factors, associated with the use of corticosteroids, sedatives and/or neuromuscular blockers and mechanical ventilation, may have contributed to clinical deterioration and repercussions on the emotional state and permanent sequelae of these individuals.
+These results coincide with a higher frequency of ICU admission, a greater number of days hospitalized, and the presence of a sedentary lifestyle among these individuals.
+These factors, associated with the use of corticosteroids, sedatives, and/or neuromuscular blockers^{36,37,} and mechanical ventilation, may have contributed to clinical deterioration and repercussions on the emotional state and permanent sequelae of these individuals^{29,37}.

-According to our results regarding quality of life, individuals with PTSD had lower scores than those without it, which is similar to the study by Becerra-Canales et al..
-According to these authors, a direct relationship between quality of life and PTSD can be verified.
-The impact of the disease on quality of life during coronavirus outbreaks (MERS, SARS and COVID-19) can be attributed to changes in lifestyle and the presence of memories arising from the persistence of symptoms, even after hospital discharge.
+According to our results regarding quality of life, individuals with PTSD had lower scores than those without it, which is like the study by Becerra-Canales et al.38.
+According to these authors, a direct relationship between quality of life and PTSD can be verified38.
+The impact of the disease on quality of life during coronavirus outbreaks (MERS, SARS, and COVID-19) can be attributed to changes in lifestyle and the presence of memories arising from the persistence of symptoms39, even after hospital discharge.